JArauj0/Muber_git/docs/Initialization/nav.md

 ## Navigation tab

-The navigation tab shows the values that follows:
+The navigation tab shows the values that follow:

 - `Status`: **idle**, **charging**, or ***en route***
 - `Action`: last action registered by the vehicle